Borderline Personality Disorder (BPD)

 Temporary paranoid thoughts or severe dissociative symptoms triggered by stress

 Also, symptoms must have begun by early adulthood but can occur during adolescence.

-Borderline personality disorder can be distinguished from mood and anxiety disorders based on the negative self-image, insecure attachments, and sensitivity to rejection that are prominent features of borderline personality disorder and are usually absent in patients with a mood or anxiety disorder.
+Depressive disorders and anxiety disorders: These disorders can be distinguished from borderline personality disorder based on the negative self-image, insecure attachments, and sensitivity to rejection that are prominent features of borderline personality disorder and are usually absent in patients with a mood or anxiety disorder.